Beliavsky/Fortran-code-on-GitHub/README.md

 [fpm-search](https://github.com/urbanjost/fpm-search): finds information about registered fpm (Fortran Package Manager) packages, by urbanjost

+[fpx.f](https://github.com/davidpfister/fpx.f): simple, embeddable, open-source preprocessor written in modern Fortran, by David Pfister.
+It is mostly compliant to a C preprocessor, fine-tuned for the specificity of the Fortran language.

 [libfde](https://github.com/Zorkator/libfde): Fortran Development Extensions (library), by Zorkator

 [m_err2](https://github.com/mgoonde/m_err2): independent error-storing and reporting type, using the __FILE__ and __LINE__ macros of the C-preprocessor, by Miha Gunde